Siddharth Sagar & Subuhi Make SHOCKING Revelations; Comedian Says She Threatened To Commit Suicide!

 Siddharth Reveals Subuhi Threatened To Commit Suicide!

 Now, Siddharth has responded to Subuhi's allegations.
 He revealed to IBTimes that Subuhi had sent him 500 messages after they broke up and had even threatened to commit suicide!
-The comedian also shared snapshots of their chat on WatsApp.
+The comedian also shared snapshots of their chat on WhatsApp.

 ‘She Chose To Use The Incident For Her Own Benefit’